About

 Selected Recent Publications

 - Muhammad Zeeshan, Richard O'Shaughnessy, Natalie Malagon, “Population Properties of Binary Black Holes with Eccentricity”.
-Under review at Physical Review D (arXiv:2602.11030).
+Accepted in Physical Review D (arXiv:2602.11030).

 See my CV and Google Scholar for the full publication list.